akhtaransari/akhtaransari/README.md

 - 📫 You will find me at **akhtaransari.info@gmail.com**

 - 🗺️ Want to know more?
-Check out my portfolio [here](https://akhtaransari.github.io) 🌐
+Check out my portfolio  <a href="https://linkedin.com/in/akhtarprofile" target="blank"> here</a> 🌐

 - ⚡ Fun fact - **I am always HAPPY 😁**